 2. Rep. Burgess Owens (UT-04): Burgess is a former NFL player who started a non-profit called Second Chance 4 Youth dedicated to helping troubled and incarcerated youth.
 His 6 kids and 15 grandchildren all live nearby in Utah.

-3. Rep. Yvette Harrell (NM-02): She is an entrepreneur who has owned several businesses.
+3. Rep. Yvette Herrell (NM-02): She is an entrepreneur who has owned several businesses.
 Yvette solves all the world’s problems during her morning walks with her parents and her Great Dane named Reba.

 4. Rep. Jay Obernolte (CA-08): He uses his pilot’s license to volunteer with the Veterans Airlift Command, providing free transportation to wounded and disabled veterans.
 Jay is also a video game developer and has a 5th degree black belt in Pacific Unified Martial Arts.